Using Shifter at NERSC¶

 Building Shifter Images¶

 When you're building images it's better to try to keep the image as compact as possible.
 This will decrease the time to upload the image to Docker Hub and to upload it into the Shifter framework.
 Images larger than about 20GB will likely timeout when uploading to Docker Hub.
 You can keep image size down by removing software source tarballs after you install them and by limiting images to specific target applications and what is needed to support them.
+Be aware that the size of an image includes all intermediate layers, not just your final layer!
+Read more about using multi-stage builds to remove build dependencies from your final image size.
 Small datasets that are static could go into an image, but it is better to put large datasets on the file system and use Shifter's volume mount capability to mount them into the image.

 Shifter images have a naming scheme that follows